-Strategic Outcome Strategic Outcome Goal Description To provide democratic and accountable government for local communities.
-With this, the municipality will be effectively and professionally and ethically governed, administratively efficient, financially sound management improved, prudently positioned, transparency and accountability.
-To ensure the provision of services to communities in a sustainable manner.
-Decent living conditions and high standard of the provision of right and high quality of services will be pursued by the city.
-This includes planning for and delivery of infrastructure and amenities, maintenance and upkeep, including the budgeting.
-To promote social and economic development.
-The city will enable environment for local economic and rural development to stimulate competitive, inclusive and sustainable To promote a safe and healthy environment There will be absolute reductions in the total volume of waste disposal from households to landfill creating safe, healthy and economically sustainable areas To encourage the involvement of communities and community organisations in the matters of local government.
-Regular engagements with communities by political office bearers, effective governance structures will be pursuit for maximum accountability to the residents.
+Strategic Outcome Strategic Outcome Goal Description To provide democratic and With this, the municipality will be effectively and professionally and accountable government for ethically governed, administratively efficient, financially sound local communities. management improved, prudently positioned, transparency and accountability.
+To ensure the provision of Decent living conditions and high standard of the provision of right and services to communities in a high quality of services will be pursued by the city.
+This includes planning sustainable manner. for and delivery of infrastructure and amenities, maintenance and upkeep, including the budgeting.
+To promote social and economic The city will enable environment for local economic and rural development development. to stimulate competitive, inclusive and sustainable To promote a safe and healthy There will be absolute reductions in the total volume of waste disposal environment from households to landfill creating safe, healthy and economically sustainable areas To encourage the involvement of Regular engagements with communities by political office bearers, communities and community effective governance structures will be pursuit for maximum accountability organisations in the matters of to the residents. local government.